History of the Hong Kong Police Force: World War II

 From 1942 to 1945, Japan occupied Hong Kong and the HKPF was temporarily disbanded and replaced by Japanese Kempeitai, which was headquartered at the Legislative Council Building.

+Memorial in the National Memorial Arboretum, England to RHKP members who served and died in the British armed forces during the Second World War.
+The names inscribed include British, Chinese, Indian, Muslim and Irish.
+The highest-ranked member is Assistant Superintendent David Loie Fook-wing, who was tortured and executed by the Japanese.

 After the war, the mechanism of government in Hong Kong was in shambles; no men or equipment, devastated buildings and important resources like intelligence files, fingerprints, criminal records and personnel documents all lost or destroyed.
 The Water Police had four barely serviceable launches.
 Nevertheless, the situation presented an opportunity to "start from scratch" and after the 'British Military Administration', during which Colonel C.H.
 Sansom headed the force, Hong Kong was in a position to stand on its own feet again in May 1946.

 When Japan invaded Hong Kong on 8 December 1941, the Commissioner of Police was John Pennefather-Evans, and through his wartime internment, he worked secretly to draft a conceptual plan for the reorganisation of the force, presenting his plan in July 1946.
 Although he was not to head the force after the war, his plans were both sound and progressive.
 Governor Sir Mark Young broadly supported them, and they were implemented under Commissioner Duncan Macintosh thereby generating the foundation of today's structure and philosophy.
 The proposals included equality in recruitment and promotion for local officers and the cessation of recruitment of European constables.
 Moreover, doubts about the willingness of the Hong Kong people to accept Indian officers who had worked, and often abused their authority under the Japanese administration (December 1941 until August 1945) forced authorities to wind down the Sikh contingent.
 Instead, Pakistani and Shandong Chinese were recruited as constables, and this went on until the early 1960s.
 The last European inspectorate officers joined in 1994.
 The first female inspector joined in 1949, followed by the first intake of Woman Police Constables in 1951 - currently about 14 percent of the force is female, being represented in all ranks between constable and assistant commissioner.